sadra-hatami/Telegram-Rubika-Account-Panel/README.md

 # ⭐ Support

-If this repository helped you understand the difference between a Rubika group bot and a user-account client, please consider giving it a ⭐ on GitHub.
+If this repository helped you understand the difference between a group bot and a user-account panel, please consider giving it a ⭐ on GitHub.

 ---

 <div align="center">

-## Designed & developed with ❤️ for the developer community of Iran and the world by **Sadra Hatami**
+## Designed & Developed with ❤️ for the developer community of Iran and the world by **Sadra Hatami**

 </div>